jelebg/mitsi/README.md

 ## What is Mitsi ?

-Mitsi is a very simple to explore a relationnal database.
-It is different from many other such tools because it is a webapp.
+Mitsi is a very simple wab application to explore a relational database.
 You install it once, and then anybody in your team can access it without having to install anything.

 ## Basic functionnalities